866-DRY-PUMP (866-379-7867)|info@synsysco.com

 View the OMNI-800 Compressor with links to its manual and our OMNI catalog:

-The OMNI-100 is a single phase, 208 VAC, water- or air-cooled unit recommended when facilities need more headroom, better thermal performance.
+The OMNI-100 is a single-phase, 208 VAC, water- or air-cooled unit recommended when facilities need more headroom and better thermal performance.
+It replaces the 8200 water-cooled or air-cooled single-phase compressors.
 (It also replaces the no longer manufactured CTI SH air- and water-cooled compressors.)

 Ideal for: